medmes/go-tdd/README.md

 5. [Arrays and slices](src/arrays-slices) - Learn about arrays, slices, len, varargs, range and test coverage.
 6. [Structs, methods & interfaces](src/struct-interface) - Learn about struct, methods, interface and table driven tests.
 7. [Pointers & errors](src/pointers-errors) - Learn about pointers and errors.
+8. [Maps](src/maps) -  Learn about storing values in the map data structure.